Remains discovered in Watson Chapel area identified as Maranda Neal

 The sheriff's office teamed with the Quapaw Nation Office of Emergency Management, the Morgan Nick Foundation and other first responders for what was to be a three-day search starting May 5 that included 40 searchers, it was reported.
 The search was suspended after Neal's remains were discovered.

-“The collaborative efforts demonstrated the true spirit of community and exemplifying the unwavering commitment to serving,” the news release reads.
+"The collaborative efforts demonstrated the true spirit of community and exemplifying the unwavering commitment to serving," the news release stated.

 K-9 teams specially trained in search and rescue were also deployed a second time, according to the release.